Member profiles

 Email: s.jeong@auckland.ac.nz

-Bridget Kool is an injury epidemiologist in the School of Population Health with an interest in the role alcohol and other substances play in injuries.
-She has been involved in research to assess the effectiveness of mobile phone based interventions to address binge drinking behaviours, a study examining risk factors (including alcohol and recreational drug use) for unintentional injuries at home and a study of unintentional falls at home (working-age population) – exploring the role of alcohol.
-She is currently working with a team to develop an alcohol risk communication tool for use in primary care.
+Bridget Kool is an injury epidemiologist and has previously focused on the role that alcohol and other substances play in injuries.
+Although not currently research active in this space, her previous research assessed the effectiveness of mobile phone based interventions to address binge drinking behaviours, a study examining risk factors (including alcohol and recreational drug use) for unintentional injuries at home and a study of unintentional falls at home (working-age population) – exploring the role of alcohol.

 Email: b.kool@auckland.ac.nz